MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 Here's a look at how OneDrive and SharePoint services work in a multi-geo environment.

+The SharePoint administrator for a geo location will be able to conveniently manage that location from within the location's SharePoint admin center.
+At the top of the SharePoint administration center, you will notice a drop-down list of all enabled geo-locations.
+Setting PDL for users that are synchronized from your on-premises Active Directory AAD Connect is now updated to support synching the PreferredDataLocation attribute for synchronized user objects, please refer to here for instructions.
+Important.
+We recommend that for synchronized user objects, you use AAD Connect to set the property via sync flow, as setting the PDL property for synchronized users is not allowed via AAD PowerShell.

+For cloud user objects, you can still use AAD PowerShell to set the PDL property.

 #### OneDrive Administrator Experience

 The [OneDrive admin center](https://admin.onedrive.com) has a **Geo locations** tab in the left navigation which features a geo locations map where you can view and manage your geo locations.
 Use this page to add or delete geo locations for your tenant.

 #### Taxonomy

-We support a unified [taxonomy](https://support.office.com/article/A180FA28-6405-4679-9EC3-81D2028C4EFC) for enterprise managed metadata across geo locations, with the master being hosted in the central location for your company.
+We support a unified [taxonomy](https://docs.microsoft.com/sharepoint/managed-metadata) for enterprise managed metadata across geo locations, with the master being hosted in the central location for your company.
 We recommend that you manage your global taxonomy from the central location and only add location-specific terms to the satellite location’s Taxonomy.
 Global taxonomy terms will synchronize to the satellite locations.

+See [Manage metadata in a multi-geo tenant](https://docs.microsoft.com/sharepoint/dev/solution-guidance/multigeo-managedmetadata) for additional details and for developer guidance.

 #### Sharing

 Administrators can set and manage sharing policies for each of their locations.
-The OneDrive sites in each geo location will honor only the corresponding geo specific sharing settings.
+The OneDrive and SharePoint sites in each geo location will honor only the corresponding geo specific sharing settings.
 (For example, you can allow [external sharing](https://support.office.com/article/C8A462EB-0723-4B0B-8D0A-70FEAFE4BE85) for your central location, but not for your satellite location or vice versa.)
 Note that the sharing settings do not allow configuring sharing limitations between geo locations.

-For OneDrive Multi-Geo, you must manage your sharing settings at each geo location as these are not synchronized across the tenant.
-To manage sharing visit the [OneDrive admin center sharing settings](https://admin.onedrive.com/?v=SharingSettings) page.
-By default external sharing is enabled with Anyone in each satellite location.
+#### SharePoint storage quota

+By default, all geo locations of a multi-geo environment share the available tenant storage quota.
+You can also manage the storage quota by allocating a specific quota for a particular geo location.
+For more information, see [SharePoint storage quotas in multi-geo environments](sharepoint-multi-geo-storage-quota.md).

 #### User Profile Application

-There is a [user profile application](https://support.office.com/article/494bec9c-6654-41f0-920f-f7f937ea9723) in each geo location.
+There is a [user profile application](https://docs.microsoft.com/sharepoint/manage-user-profiles) in each geo location.
 Each user’s profile information is hosted in their geo location and available to the administrator for that geo location.

 If you have custom profile properties, then we recommend that you use the same profile schema across geographies and populate your custom profile properties either in all geo locations or where needed.
-For guidance regarding how to populate user profile data programmatically, please refer to the [Bulk User Profile Update API](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online)
+For guidance regarding how to populate user profile data programmatically, please refer to the [Bulk User Profile Update API](https://docs.microsoft.com/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online).

+See [Work with user profiles in a multi-geo tenant](https://docs.microsoft.com/sharepoint/dev/solution-guidance/multigeo-userprofileexperience) for additional details and for developer guidance.

 #### BCS, Secure Store, Apps